 Cities of the Dead

 New Orleans iconic cemeteries evolved from necessity and diversity.
 Photographer, writer, and artist Sally Asher will show us their function and beauty.

 Further reading: Hope & New Orleans: A History of Crescent City Street Names (The History Press, 2014) and Stories from the St. Louis Cemeteries of New Orleans (The History Press, 2015)

 Thursday, November 29 from 6pm - 9pm

 Milton H. Latter Memorial Library

 Lagniappe Event: 300 Years of Great Stories

-Join local and notable literary figures Susan Larson, Nancy Dixon, and Rhoda Faust as they highlight and discuss our City's rich treasure trove (300 years) of literary history.
+Join local and notable literary figures Susan Larson and Nancy Dixon as they highlight and discuss our City's rich treasure trove (300 years) of literary history.
 Following the event, the Friends of the New Orleans Public Library will help us celebrate by opening up Latter Library's Carriage House for a special book sale.
 Refreshments will be served.

 Book talks, 6pm - 7:30pm

 Book sale, 7:30pm - 9pm